Older drivers: 7 tips for driver safety

 Driving can sometimes be challenging for older adults.
 Follow these safety tips for older drivers, from taking good care of yourself to planning ahead and updating your skills.By Mayo Clinic Staff

 Driver safety requires more than understanding road signs and traffic laws.
-As you get older, you'll likely notice physical changes that can make certain actions — such as turning your head to look for oncoming traffic or braking safely — more challenging.
+As you get older, you'll likely notice physical changes that can make certain actions — such as moving your foot from the gas pedal to the brake pedal — more challenging.
 Still, older drivers can remain safe on the road.
 Consider seven tips for older drivers.

 1. Stay physically active

 Staying physically active improves your strength and flexibility.
-In turn, physical activity can improve driver safety by making it easier to turn the steering wheel, look over your shoulder, and make other movements while driving and parking.
+In turn, physical activity can improve driver safety by making it easier to turn the steering wheel, look over your shoulder to change lanes, and make other movements while driving and parking.

 Look for ways to include physical activity in your daily routine.
 Walking is a great choice for many people.
+Sit to stand exercises can help with the ability to get in and out of the car.
 Stretching and strength training exercises are helpful for older drivers, too.
 If you've been sedentary, get your doctor's OK before increasing your activity level.

 2. Schedule regular vision and hearing tests